Adolph Bolliger Award

 - The applicant must be the sole or senior author of the paper for which the award is made.

-- In the case of multiple authors, students must provide to Council a statement describing the contribution of other authors to the research.
+- In the case of multiple authors, students must provide to the Council a statement describing the contribution of other authors to the research.

-- A judging panel will be appointed by the Council to assess short-listed applicants for the award at the Annual Scientific Meeting.
+- A judging panel will be appointed by the Council to assess applicants for the award at the Annual Scientific Meeting.

 - Bolliger Award recipients are eligible for a Student Travel Award but not the John Seebeck Award.